smailalijagic/smailalijagic/README.md

 ## 🎯 Interests

 - Programming in C, Java and Python.
 Programming hardware (Verilog) and in Assembly raised my interest, however I have very little experience.
-[I did this course and the assignment in Spring 2025](https://safari.ethz.ch/ddca/spring2025/doku.php?id=schedule).
+[I did this course and the assignments in Spring 2025](https://safari.ethz.ch/ddca/spring2025/doku.php?id=schedule).
 - Embedded systems (currently playing with espressif esp32)
 - Desktop applications (JavaFX)
 - some other stuff...